Freedom-Jack/Ciphers/README.md

    * Signature
    * MAC/HMAC

-## Classic Ciphers
+## Classical Ciphers
 ### Caesar Cipher
-Caesar cipher is
-* Encryption:
-The way Caesar Cipher works is by shifting the alphabec down with a fix amount.
+Caesar cipher is a stream, mono-alphabetic cipher with substitution.
+The way Caesar Cipher works is by shifting the alphabet down with a fix amount.
+To decrypt a Caesar cipher, ones can simply shift up the same amount, which is equivalent to shifting down the complement amount in the domain.
+* Key: The shifting amount, an integer
+* Encryption: `(plain_text + shift) % domain_size[English: 26] = cipher_text`
-* Decryption:
+* Decryption: `(cipher_text+ shift) % domain_size[English: 26] = cipher_text`
-In Caesar Cipher,
-### Affine cipher
-### Vigenere

 Updated: 2019-12-22